Skip to main content

 In this scenario, although team members don’t technically report to their team leader, they still often engage in informal performance-related discussions including setting and aligning goals, establishing strategies for collaboration and achieving critical milestones and determining course corrections when necessary.
 Team leaders are accountable for the performance of the entire team and thus want to understand individual-level contributions toward goals while also fostering team member development.

-Agile Feedback
+Agile feedback

 Just as agile teams conduct post-project retrospectives to understand what worked and what didn’t at the team level, team-based feedback acts a powerful tool for helping team members and leads understand the strengths and opportunities at the individual level.
 Further, because many teams launch and complete projects outside of standard performance reviews, team-based feedback is particularly valuable for capturing critical behavioral data for growth and development.